 The world's first fistula hospital

-To cater for the demand Catherine and Reg began fundraising and opened the Addis Ababa Fistula Hospital in 1974.
+To cater for the demand Catherine and Reg began fundraising and officially opened the Addis Ababa Fistula Hospital in 1975.

 Hamlin Fistula Regional Hospitals